domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 When it rains, it pours. --Morton Salt, American Food Company

-Be the kind of person your dog thinks you are. --Ghandi, if Ghandi was cool and not a pro-caste <insert_curse_word>
+Be the person your dog thinks you are! --J.W.
+Stephens

 When there's smoke, there's fire. --Origin Unknown (dates back to 43 BCE)